Frederico-F-Martins/discord_jarvis/README.md

 # discord_jarvis

+**Based on the discordpy library.**

-Discord bot that does all kinds of random things including sending timed challenges
+Discord bot that does all kinds of random things including sending timed challenges.
+Samples of .txt files that should be in the installation folder are included here.

+---
+## Installation/Usage

+1-  Install discord.py.

+> pip install -U discord.py

+2-  Edit the script at the end to insert your bot token:

+> client.run = ('#your token#')

+3- Run it with Python3.

+> use `nohup python3 discjarvis.py &` for running the process in the background.

+---
+## Suggestions/Doubts

+If you have any doubts/suggestions, please open an issue in this repository.

+## License

+DiscordJarvis is available for free via a [MIT](https://choosealicense.com/licenses/mit/) license.